FilecoinFoundationWeb/filecoin-foundation/src/content/digest/letter-from-the-guest-editor.md

 ---
 title: Letter from the Guest Editor
-created-on: 2023-04-21T07:32:08.443Z
+created-on: 2024-08-27T10:15:00.000Z
-updated-on: 2023-04-21T07:32:08.443Z
+updated-on: 2024-08-27T10:15:00.000Z
-published-on: 2023-04-21T07:32:08.443Z
+published-on: 2024-08-27T10:15:00.000Z
 issue-number: "1"
 article-number: 1
 authors:
   - first-name: Jonathan
     last-name: Victor
-  - first-name: AuthorF
-    last-name: AuthorL
 seo:
+  twitter:
+    title: summary
+    card: summary
-  title: Letter from the Guest Editor
+  title: "Letter from the Guest Editor: Welcome to The Filecoin Ecosystem Digest"
-  description: Test
+  description:
+    Discover the transformative impact of the decentralized web in our first issue, with insights on AI, space economy, sustainability, and more, curated by Jonathan Victor.
 ---

 Dear Readers,

-Welcome to the inaugural edition of The Filecoin Ecosystem Digest: All Systems Go - a journey into the transformative power of the decentralized web and its far-reaching implications across various fields.
+Welcome to the inaugural edition of _The Filecoin Ecosystem Digest: All Systems Go_ - a journey into the transformative power of the decentralized web and its far-reaching implications across various fields.

 In this issue, we aim to spotlight the intersection of decentralized infrastructure with a number of key emerging trends - from the role of decentralized architectures in AI, to the rise of the space economy, to how sustainability intersects with the future of data centers, and more.